Taylor Smith (soccer, born 1993)

+Smith played college soccer for the UCLA Bruins and helped the team to its first-ever national title in 2013.
+She played eight seasons in the National Women's Soccer League (NWSL) for the Western New York Flash, North Carolina Courage, Washington Spirit, OL Reign, and NJ/NY Gotham FC.
+She won NWSL Championships with the Flash in 2016 and Gotham in 2023.
+She represented the United States at youth and senior levels, earning 10 caps with the senior national team.

 Early life

 Born and raised in Fort Worth, Texas, Smith attended Fort Worth Country Day School where she captained the varsity soccer team for three years.
 She also played field hockey and ran track and field.
 Smith earned conference honors in both soccer and track.
 She was ranked as the eighth top national college recruit by Top Drawer Soccer and ESPN.
 Top Drawer Soccer ranked her as the top recruit in the state of Texas and she was twice named Youth All-American by the National Soccer Coaches Association of America (NSCAA).
 The Fort Worth Star-Telegram named Smith to their Super Team twice.

 Smith played club soccer for Solar Chelsea.
 She helped the LA Blues win the USL W-League title in 2014.

 UCLA Bruins, 2012–2015

 Smith attended UCLA where she played for the Bruins from 2012 to 2015.
 During her freshman season, she played in all 23 games, starting 17.
 Her three goals ranked eighth in the Pac-12 Conference and 20 points ranked tenth in points.
 Smith was named to the Pac-12 All-Freshman Team Top Drawer Soccer All-Freshman Team.
 During her sophomore season, her 8 goals ranked second on the team.
 Her 11 assists and 26 points both ranked third in the Pac-12.
 Smith started in 25 of the 26 games in which she played.
 During the NCAA Division 1 quarterfinals, she scored the game-winning golden goal in double overtime to lift the team past North Carolina and into the semifinals.
 Her three goals during the tournament helped the team clinch its first NCAA Division 1 College Cup title.
 Smith was named to the All-Pac-12 first team.
 During her junior season, Smith started in all 24 games.
 Her nine goals scored and four game-winning goals tied for second on the team.
 Her 23 points ranked third on the team and eighth in the conference.
 As a senior, she co-captained the team and was named to the MAC Hermann Trophy Watch List.